nudibranchrecords/hedron/README.md

 Run `npx lerna version`.
 This bumps all versions across packages.
 While in alpha, we want to choose the "Custom Prerelease" option.
 This will keep the format of `1.0.0-alpha.x`, where only `x` gets bumped (as major/minor/patch makes no sense).

+## Publish packages

+Run `npx lerna publish from-package --no-private`.
+Need to be logged in with `npm login`.
+Might need to update the authToken with `npm config set //registry.npmjs.org/:_authToken=YOUR_TOKEN_HERE`.

 ## Configuration

 You can configure the renderer type by creating a `.env` file in this directory: